kienerj/pycdxml/README.md

 ## Project Status

 The overall status of the project can be described best as **alpha**.
-It somewhat depends on the specific module used and how you use it.
+It depends on the specific module used.
 Within the limited scope of basic small molecules, the code will likely work.
-I'm sure there are some unknown bugs and edge-cases not present in my set of test molecules but staying in that scope, any you will probably be fine.
+But it is certain there are some unknown bugs and edge-cases not present in my set of test molecules.

-Where you might run into issues is with salts, reactions and for sure organometallics or anything that contains non-chemical related drawings.
+Where you might run into issues is with reactions and for sure organometallics or anything that contains non-chemical related drawings.

 It's best to limit usage to "single-molecule" documents essentially treating the ChemDraw files like mol files. `cdxml`and `cdx` are more like a drawing file format with molecules as first class citizens and not a pure chemical format.
 Using any of these "drawing features" can lead to errors or worse silent issues. **You have been warned!**